dundey/zetta/README.md

 1. **Install Python**: Ensure latest Python is installed on your system.
 You can download it from [Python's website](https://www.python.org/downloads/).

+2. **Clone the Repository**: Clone this project to your local machine.

-2. **Install Python requirements**: Install Scrapy and SElenium using
+3. **Install Python requirements**: Install Scrapy and Selenium by running from the root folder:
 ```
 pip install -r requirements.txt
 ```
 4. **Install Chrome**: If needed, you can download it from [Chrome's website](www.google.com/chrome).

-3. **Clone the Repository**: Clone this project to your local machine.

 ### Running the crawler

 To run the crawler:

-1. Navigate to crawler_python/crawler_python in your terminal or command prompt.
+1. Navigate to folder crawler_python in your terminal.

-2. Run the command `scrapy crawl rudolph_crawler`.
-This command will run the crawler in headed mode.
+2. Run the command `scrapy crawl rudolph_crawler` to run the crawler.

 ### Overview of `rudolph_crawler.pu`

-- Goes to amazon.com, but amazon blocks crawlers so we fake the user-agent with a real looking one
+- Goes to amazon.com in headless mode, with a real looking user-agent to reduce the chance of being blocked
+- Sometimes Amazon will not load properly or break on interaction, and the crawler needs to be rerun
-- Amazon is a dynamic website and the crawler can't do anything alone, so we needed the help or some UI framework like Selenium
+- Amazon is a dynamic website and the crawler can't do anything alone, so we needed the help of a UI framework like Selenium
-- We use selenium to click through the menus, so that the needed menus will load in the DOM
+- We use Selenium to click through the menus, so that the needed links will load in the DOM
-- So far so good, but scrapy was never able to catch the links that I wanted
-- Scrapy fails his duties
+- The crawler, now aslo known as Rudolph, is happy to visit and check if all links are working
+- Unfortunatelly Amazon is not so welcoming and will often block Rudolph.
+- Rudolph is stuborn and will visit every one of the category links as per instructions, and will generate a report that includes link, title and status
+- Most of the status will return as 503, but some will go through with 200.
+Rudolph had tried different approaches for simulating more human like behavior, but Amazon is not so easy to fool.

 ### Notes

-This is my first time creating a web crawler, and amazon is not a great site to be crawled by a bot.
-Crawlers often hit walls, at one point I was getting catpcha during my tries.
-The only success I had at one point is to get the links reported back from the homepage header.
-Scrapy is not the only cralwer I've tried and selenium is not the only framework, but no sucess on amazon.
-Another thing, based on the description of the task, I have a feeling that this task was written before the last redesign of amazon, because the “Shop By Department” is not a dropdown menu now.
+I'm sure there is a way to get the correct codes for each URL, but this crawler is already passed the scope of "simple", and using a differnt IP address for each URL check, or loading each page in full with selenium is not very efficient.